 Inhibition of antigen-specific T lymphocyte activation by structurally related Ir gene-controlled polymers.
-II.
-Competitive inhibition of I-E-restricted, antigen-specific T cell responses.
+Evidence of specific competition for accessory cell antigen presentation.

 - Views Icon Views

 - Share Icon Share